Skip to content

 Live Bait Fishing is the use of a live fish as bait– a live tuna (yellowfin, skipjack, bonito), blue runner, goggle-eye or sardine etc. – that sail or other sizeable predatory game fish would eat as a food source.
 Tunas must constantly be moving forward to breathe, and we have specialized tuna tubes to keep a few live ones ready.

 Live bait is “bridled” with a floss or Dacron loop, being fed through its eyes socket above the eyeballs, which is used for the secure connection to the circle hook.
-Placing the hook outside the bait fish’s head, giving the maximum hook exposure, allows more flexibility to work the way it should, providing a higher hookup ratio.

-Casting – Popper Fishing
+Casting – Popper fishing

 Popper fishing, a floating topwater lure, is an active approach in fishing which involves the use of specialized spinning gear capable of long casts and heavy drag.
 It is also one of the most visual and interactive ways to fish.
 There are many fishing spots in the Papagayo Gulf where you can spend part of the day casting poppers and catching several different species as long as the weather conditions permit.

-Bottom Fishing – Jigging
+Bottom fishing – jigging

 Bottom fishing – jigging is a very popular fishing tactic in the Papagayo Gulf due to the many underwater rock formations.
 This type of fishing is another active, hands-on approach, which involves lures called Jigs, made of heavy metal and great for kids and anglers who enjoy staying busy all day.